Balakrishna7657/git-github/README.md

 # git-github
-Thhis is for beging of the project
+Thhis is for begining of the project